miiichael/cv/resume.md

 ## Key skills

-- linux server administration.
+- linux server deployment and administration.
-- server application configuration.
+- server application configuration and administration, including database, backend and frontend services.
 - system monitoring and performance analysis.
 - scripting, for automation, analysis, etc. Perl, Python, sh/bash.
+- analysis and troubleshooting of complex systems.
-- attention to detail, security-minded, succinct and unambiguous communicator.
+- attentive to detail, security-minded, succinct.
+- writing accessible and usable documentation and other communications.
+- diligence and a desire to learn and improve.

 ## Experience